 - travel medical (health) insurance – all foreign students (non-EU nationals) must have health insurance coverage for illness, accidents, etc. (“comprehensive health insurance”) for the entire period of their stay in the Czech Republic.
 You will be asked to submit proof of Czech health insurance when you apply for your visa.
 You can choose any insurance company that offers comprehensive health insurance with the coverage limit EUR 400,000.
 The insurance contract and information on insurance conditions must be translated by a certified translator into Czech (if the document is not in Czech in original).
 For detailed information please refer to the website of the Czech Ministry of the Interior.

 - a proof a payment of the fee for submission of the application for a long-term residence permit

 A decision on the permission of long-term residence in the territory of the Czech Republic shall be issued within 60 days after the submission date of the application for issue of a long-term residence permit for the purpose of study.

-In case your application for the long-term residence permit has been refused, you have the right to appeal against this decision; the appeal should be addressed to the Department for Asylum and Migration Policy of the Ministry of Interior of the Czech Republic that made the decision about your application within 15 days after delivering the information about the application refusal.
+In case your application for the long-term residence permit has been refused, you have the right to appeal against this decision; the appeal should be addressed to the Department for Asylum and Migration Policy of the Ministry of Interior of the Czech Republic (which has made the decision on your application) within 15 days after delivering the information on the application refusal.